kamaleshwar/Cync/README.md

 ## Note

-The works only for the devices on the same network now as there are no static endpoints for the local services.
+This application works only for the devices on the same network now as there are no static endpoints for the local services.
 Any ideas are welcome to fix the issue.

 ## License